A Guide to Navigating the Insurance Claim Process

 Whether you're dealing with property damage, medical claims, or auto insurance, understanding how to manage your claim effectively can make a significant difference in the outcome.
 This guide will walk you through the essential steps and provide valuable resources to help you through the process.

 UPDATE: The news reported that displaced clients may have been denied FEMA loans erroneously.
 This was apparently caused by a glitch in the system, which denied anyone holding insurance policies from qualifying.
 That was a mistake.
 They will be notified re: whether they need to reapply or not.
-You can apply for assistance at FEMA - California Wildfires or by calling 800-621-3362.
+You can apply for assistance at FEMA - California Wildfires or calling 800-621-3362.

 Document Everything from Day One